RichTeaMan/DisgustingVideoTool/readme.md

   * List backup video files in the current directory made during converts.
 * delete-backups
   * Permanently delete backup video files in the current directory made during converts.
+* rename -pattern -replace
+  * Renames all files eligible for conversion and replaces all instances of pattern with replace.
+If replace is not supplied then pattern is removed from file names.